You don’t see many dogs wearing glasses, so their eyesight must be better than humans, right?

 If you’ve ever lost electricity in the evening after dark, you know how it feels to stumble around trying to find a flashlight or a candle and matches.
 You may even have cursed yourself for not having set one out in a predetermined spot.
 Just like you, your dog may be able to find his way around if he is well-acclimated to the set-up of your home, but he probably won’t like it.

 Despite having eyes that perform better in low light, if left to deal with darkness for an extended period of time, your dog is apt to display anxiety.
-He may whine or bark or become destructive.
-He might also become frightened by unfamiliar noises.
+He may whine or bark in their crate at night or become destructive.
+He might also become frightened by unfamiliar noises, which is why so many pet owners struggle to keep dogs calm during fireworks.
 Using a simple plug-in night light, particularly one that has a sensor to make it come on only when it detects the loss of light will not only help your dog feel comfortable, it will be helpful for those humans in the household that shares the same space.

 Do dogs have night vision?